sereneinserenade/tiptap-comment-extension/README.md

 I jest of course, I don't think you need documentation for this.
 Just take look at [Tiptap.vue](src/components/Tiptap.vue) for an example implementation and come up with your own implementation of your own(or just copy paste pretending this is some solution you found on StackOverflow).
 If there's any question, I'll be at the [Bar](https://github.com/sereneinserenade/tiptap-comment-extension/issues)(reference to [Burn Butcher Burn](https://www.youtube.com/watch?v=qSxBVHqA-RU) from Withcer Season 2).

 ## contributing to the project.

+Show your ❤️ by ⭐️ing this repository.
+Your support means a lot.

 Clone the repo, do something, make a PR(or not).
 You know what's the drill.
 Looking forward you amazing devs.